Community Calendar for July 16 and beyond | Robesonian

 Kids Baseball Camp, 8:30 a.m., July 21: Robeson Community College is sponsoring a Kids Baseball Camp July 21st – 24th.
 The camp is located at the Pennington Athletic Complex.
 The camp is for Kindergarten through 12th grade.
 The cost of the camp is $150.

 Summer Living Exhibition – RAG, 6:30 p.m. – 8:30 p.m., July 24: The Robeson Art Guild is presenting “Summer Living” as a theme for artists’ interpretation.
-Will the artists decide to paint ice cream, a water scene, playful children in the park, a baseball or softball scene or baby birds in a nest, maybe?
+Will the artists decide to paint an ice cream scene, a water scene, playful children in the park, a baseball or softball scene, or baby birds in a nest, perhaps?
 Visit the Guild House to view the exhibition of our local artists.
-The opening reception is July 24th from 6:30 – 8:00 p.m.
-Refreshments and live music are planned for the evening.
+The opening reception is scheduled for July 24 from 6:30 to 8:00 p.m.
+Refreshments and live music will be provided for the evening.

+Summer Sizzler Horse Show, 8 a.m., August 2: The Carolina Paint Horse Club is sponsoring the Summer Sizzler event at the Southeastern NC Agriculture Events Center.
+Four judges, multiple events with lots of competition.
+Join all the excitement!

+Pirate Nation Kickoff – Lumberton High School, 6 p.m., August 7: Join these Pirates and more!
+It’s kickoff time for another year of academics, sports and activities for the Lumberton High School Pirates.
+Food trucks, games, and a reverse raffle are some of the activities planned for this energetic kickoff.
+It’s all happening at Brooks Stadium on the campus of Lumberton High School.
+Don’t forget to purchase your raffle tickets to support all LHS Athletes.
+Pirate Nation Kickoff is free to enter, but the Reverse Raffle tickets will be limited.

 ONGOING